Warhammer 40,000: Chaos Gate - Daemonhunters

-Warhammer 40,000: Chaos Gate - Daemonhunters is a video game set in the gothic science fiction backdrop of the Games Workshop game system Warhammer 40,000.
-In it the player commands a squad of Grey Knights in a fight against the forces of Nurgle who are attempting to release a plague on the galaxy called the Bloom.
-It is a reboot of the 1998 game Warhammer 40,000: Chaos Gate and was released 5 May 2022.
+Warhammer 40,000: Chaos Gate - Daemonhunters is a turn-based tactics game set in the Games Workshop's Gothic science fiction Warhammer 40,000 fictional universe.

+The player commands a squad of Grey Knights in a fight against the forces of Nurgle who are attempting to release a plague on the galaxy called the Bloom.
+It is a sequel to the 1998 game Warhammer 40,000: Chaos Gate and was released 5 May 2022.
 The game was developed by Canadian studio Complex Games and was published by Frontier Foundry.